ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 decathlon rockrider e-st 900 frame sizing

 This bike is so versatile that it can be used by anyone, from weekend warriors to daily commuters.
-A pannier rack and mudguards can be easily fitted if required – I personally think this would make an excellent and comfortable commuter bike.
-Due to the excellent battery range, you could quite easily use it for a 30 mile round trip daily commute, and only have to charge the battery a couple of times over the week.
+A pannier rack and mudguards can be easily fitted if required – I think this would make an excellent and comfortable commuter bike.
+Due to the excellent battery range, it would also make an excellent electric bike for bikepacking helping you on your weekend adventures.

 The Rockrider E-ST 900 electric mountain bike being ridden off road

 As far as off-road riding is concerned, this bike is more than up to the job.
-When you look at the alternatives in this price range, it’s easy to see why the Rockrider E-ST 900 beats them hands down, not only on price, but also specification.
+When you look at the alternatives in this price range, it’s easy to see why the Rockrider E-ST 900 beats them hands down, not only on price but also on specification.

 I would be confident in taking this e-bike on more challenging trails, and although I do believe it will have its limits, I do think you would have to go some to reach them.